sylvanaalpert/CarND-TrafficSigns-P2/writeup_template.md

 In order to get the validation accuracy to be at least 0.93, an iterative process was taken.
 I started by adapting the LeNet model to accept RGB images and output the right number of classes.
 Later on, after noticing hte low accuracy measurements, the number of filters on each convolutional layers was progressively expanded until further expansion did not provide any benefit.
 In addition, an extra convolutional layer without any dowsampling was added as the first layer to increase the network's depth and allow the network to learn about more non-linearities.
 Fully conected layers were also expanded to contain more filters than the LeNet architecture, to allow for the more linear combinations of the larger number of features computed in previous layers.
 At this point, the test set accuracy was already above the 0.93 requirement, however, I decided to add some dropout layers with a keep probability of 0.8 to avoid overfitting the data and improve performance on any new images fed through the network.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 0.996
-* validation set accuracy of ?
+* validation set accuracy of 0.944
-* test set accuracy of ?
+* test set accuracy of 0.930

+The high training set accuracy and lower test accuracy suggest that the model is overfitting the data in the training set and there are further improvements to do.

 Convolution layers are very suitable for this kind of problem since there exist different levels of hierarchy in the traffic signs with different information in it (such as color, shape, orientation and specific sign content).
 To allow a network to learn about these features at different levels of complexity, a network needs to have a sufficiently deep architecture (numerous layers).
 The approach here was guided by trial and error and any changes in the architecture that produced a better outcome were kept while negative changes were reversed.
 Here, the addition of a single convolution layer was enough to achieve the target accuracy.